Brown’s Cogut Institute for the Humanities hosted a dedication ceremony for its new home in the renovated Andrews House this Thursday.

 At the private event, President Christina Paxson P’19 P’MD’20, Institute Director Amanda Anderson and affiliated faculty spoke of how the new hub will foster opportunities for discussion, collaboration and community within the world of humanities.

-Located at 13 Brown Street, Andrews House housed the Africana studies department for two years before it was reconstructed in 2023.
+Located at 13 Brown St., Andrews House housed the Africana Studies/Rites and Reason Theatre department for a year before it was reconstructed in 2023.
 Even earlier, the building had been used for Health Services.

 “I’ve already spoken to two people who said that they remember living in this building with mononucleosis,” Paxson said.
 “I have to say this makes a much better humanities institute than a health center.”